SSPA 6101 - Research Method in Sports Science and Physical Activity

 SSPA 6309 - Professional Attachment

 The course of Professional Attachment is designed to expose students to their professional role by completing hours of field experience and a specialized project in the actual setting of the sports science industry.
 Such experience is important for clarifying and broadening career goals.
 Through practical attachment, students would be provided opportunity to apply what has been learned from the programme into a real industry setting; to extend and deepen the knowledge gained from the programme; to conduct critical analysis, synthesis, and evaluation of knowledge; and to develop skills and values that were acquired both in the classroom and the practicum.
 The essence of the course is to put theory into practice.
 Due to the nature of the application, students are required to complete at least 12 credits of course work with minimum GPA of 3.0.
 Students enrolled in the attachment will continue their other course work during the regular terms, and could simultaneously engage in practical attachment at any time during the course of the MSc study, with mutual agreement between the course supervisor and the field tutor.
 Opportunity and selection of the interested industry can be initiated by the students and/or recommended by the course supervisor.
 Students should engage in not less than 100 hours of field placement to be agreed upon by your supervisor and field tutor.
 During the attachment period students are required to conduct a specialized project and submit a project report at the end for grading purpose.
 Performance observation report from the field tutor is also an integral part of the course assessment.
+This course is suitable for part-time students only and the course implementation is arranged in the 2nd term of the 2nd year of the part-time programme.
 Students must have obtained written approval from the Programme Director at least one term in advance before being accepted to the course.

 SSPA 6701 - Guided Studies